 If the applicant withdraws, the administrative staff will update the FED and Care Director.

 5. Training Course

-Dates for Skills to Foster Training and a birth children's group will be planned a year ahead by the The Fostering Recruitment Team.
-A minimum of 4 courses will be arranged each year and social workers, foster carers and Looked After Children will be identified to facilitate each course.
+Dates for Skills to Foster Training and a birth children's group are planned a year in advance by the Fostering Recruitment Team.
+A minimum of 4 courses will be arranged each year and social workers, foster carers and Children in Care will be identified to facilitate each course.
 Administrative staff will be involved in the practical arrangements e.g. booking venues.